genetics-potato/Clinics_tools/InfectionDynamics/README.md

 ###### Parameters

++ The parameter ``ρ`` is fixed from literature as 0.001day<sup>−1</sup> (Moehleretal.,2005).
+The effect of fixing this value on the model output is evaluated with a sensitivity analysis.
 + **λ = U<sub>0</sub>ρ**
++ There is experimental evidence that the half-life of epithelium cells in lung is 17–18 months in average(Rawlins and Hogan,2008).
+In view of this, the infected cell death rate(δ) is fixed at 10<sup>−3</sup>.
 + **TABLE 1 | Bootstrap estimates of infection parameters<sup>*</sup>.**

 |Parameters (units)|Best fit<sup>**</sup>                       |Bootstrap estimates|2.5% quantile|Median|97.5% quantile|